 When you turn on developer mode in a project, IDs get generated for all text items, blocks, and frames within a project.

-You can search for text items by ID within a project by typing "ID=[insert specific ID here]" in a project's search bar.
+You can search for text items by ID within a project using the developer ID filter!

 Developer mode will be available for any workspace with Ditto's developer integrations enabled at the workspace level.
 You can do so in your Account Settings here.